Security Industry partners with PTSD Resolution

 The programme is complementary to the work of other services' charities, in that it resolves the mental health issues that are barriers to successful reintegration and settlement.

 "There are many forces' veterans working in the security sector.
 Some may have unresolved issues arising from trauma that was suffered during their service to their country.
 Often an existing mental health condition can be exacerbated by a stressful situation at work – which may be related to a security incident, or perhaps a clash with a manager or colleague.
-Job loss and domestic issues may also trigger problems that result in major deterioration, We want veterans to know that there is help a hand and that you do not have to wait to get better," says a spokesperson for the charity.
+Job loss and domestic issues may also trigger problems that result in major deterioration, We want veterans to know that there is help a hand and that you do not have to wait to get help," says a spokesperson for the charity.